 For a successful social media strategy, engagement is a must.
 It is not an easy task.
 It would be best if you talk to your audience swiftly and consistently.
 People appreciate that you give time to comment on their posts and share your knowledge.
 Share the human side of your law firm business.
 You should avoid getting into controversies, but it is recommended that you take a stand on social issues without offending anyone and with respect.
 Do not feed to the trolls as they can be a distraction.
 More engagement can drive more traffic to your page.
 Possibilities are, others will start engaging with you.

 The simplest way to evaluate your social media marketing efforts is by checking the growth of your followers.
-The gain in your list is a clear indication that you are getting noticed and your marketing strategy is going in the right direction.
+The gain in your list is a clear indication that you are getting noticed and your law firm marketing strategy is going in the right direction.

 Checking the audience’s reaction to your posts will help you evaluate what sort of content your audience wants to see.
 This way, you can aim for the content that interests your audience the most.